rabius-sunny/jsdude-copy-01/content/pages/about.md

 ---
 title: About The Project
 subtitle: >-
-  This project is build for learn the fundamentals of programming with Javascript and we'll learn together.
+  This project is build for learning the fundamentals of programming with Javascript and we'll learn together.
 img_path: /images/js2.webp
 img_alt: Portrait of a man with beard and mustache